idcrook/raspberry-pi-rotary-phone/README.md

 ```
 [raspberrypi-headless]
-rpi2	ansible_host=10.0.1.52
+rpi2	ansible_host=10.0.1.87
 ```

 You will need the IP address that get assigned to your Pi when it is booted up.
 Typically this is assigned by DHCP server on your network.
 Your Raspberry Pi _may also_ be addressable at a Zeroconf-assigned address like `raspberrypi.local`, since this is how a fresh Raspbian boots these days.
-However, a non-changing IP address for your Pi-s is a basic requirement for least trouble.
+However, a non-changing IP address for your Pi-s is a basic requirement for least trouble with ansible.

 **RECOMMENDED**: On your network, use a router feature, sometimes called DHCP reservations or similar, to assign a DHCP IP "statically" to your Pi(s), especially if you have more than one Pi.
 These work by associating an Ethernet MAC address with an IP assignment.
 The ansible playbooks will work with as many Pi's as you have available, but if the IPs assigned are constantly changing, then there are going to be problems.